Skip to content

 Link to questionnaire:No direct link to pdf

-Scoring:All items (except Example A) are scored 1 or 0 points
+Scoring:All items (except Example A) were scored 1 or 0 points.

-• There are less than 3 incorrect responses (the test continues from item 29 to 33) or if less than 3 correct answers (the test goes back to item 8 to item 15)
+• There were less than 3 correct answers .
+In this case, the test went back to item 8 to item 15.

-• There are 5 consecutive incorrect answers and less than 3 correct, the assessment will stop and go back to items 8 to 15.
-If items 8 to 16 are difficult the test is routed back to item 1
+• There were 5 consecutive incorrect answers and less than 3 correct answers.
+In this case, the assessment would stop and go back to items 8 to 15.
+If items 8 to 16 were difficult, the test wasrouted back to item 1

 Item-level variable(s):ECQ01I00 - ECQ37I00